Garlid/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis
-The projects in this repository illustrate EDA, data visualization, and statistics.
+The projects in this repository illustrate my skillset in EDA, data visualization, and statistics.

 ## Exploratory Data Analysis Projects